 assignments fall into one of the following general areas:

-state finance; health; social services;
+state finance; local government; health; human services;

-K-12 education; higher education; transportation, business, and
+K-12 education; higher education; transportation; resources and environmental protection;

+and criminal justice.
 Toward this end, an analyst:

 Spends considerable time in the field learning first-hand how programs work in practice.